Drink plenty of water

 "Ask me again in a hundred years."

 AN: As my way of celebrating my first completed care plan of the year, I wrote this instead of studying.
 Go figure.
-Also, these are in no particular order in the One Piece timeline, and the thought of Kureha in an ethics class makes me laugh.
+Obviously these are in no particular order in the One Piece timeline, and the thought of Kureha in an ethics class makes me laugh.

 Reviews are always appreciated.